MooersLab/pymolsnips/README.md

 On Mac OS, the kernels are stored in `~/Library/jupyter/kernels`.
 A python kernel as a separate folder with three files in it.
 Two of the files are images of the python logo.
-The third file is a javascript file, `kernel.json`, that is created by the above ipykernel install operation.
+The third file is a JavaScript file, `kernel.json`, that is created by the above ipykernel install operation.
 However, it is trivial to manually create a copy of the folder and its contents to create a new kernel for a new Python interpreter.
-One has to to edit the path in the kernel.json to the Python interpreter on the third line (see code listing below) and change the `display_name` of the kernel on the nineth line.
+One has to to edit the path in the kernel.json to the Python interpreter on the third line (see code listing below) and change the `display_name` of the kernel on the ninth line.
 The display name can have any format.
 There is no need to include a period between PyMOL and python as in the example.
 The kernel.json file is a plain text file that can be edited with any text editor.